 In the event the parties cannot reach a deal, they are entitled to use arbitration.

-The Rules of the Paris International Court of Arbitration define all the applicable dispositions to mediation proceedings.
+The Rules of the International Arbitration Chamber of Paris define all the applicable dispositions to mediation proceedings.

 They are adapted to all types of disputes in connection with commercial exchanges and correspond to companies’ needs operating at national or international level.